dsaakash/Database-Query-Export-and-Email-Tool/docs/README_NEW.md

 # Database Query, Export, and Email Tool

-An interactive Python application for connecting to multiple database types (Oracle, PostgreSQL, SQLite), querying tables, exporting to Excel/PDF, and sending email reports.
+An interactive Python application for connecting to PostgreSQL databases, querying tables, exporting to Excel/PDF, and sending email reports.

 ## 🚀 Quick Start